intel/ctf-infrastructure/vmScripts/README.md

 1. ensure you can ping `192.168.122.1` (the openVPN server)
 1. change any flags or configurations of the VM
 1. run `reSnap.sh` with the VMs name
-1. Add the VM to the restart service
+1. Add the VM to the restart service by following the below directions
 1. Enjoy your new VM!

 ### Ones we control and built